 The WU-PE-CGS study is a research study designed to help us answer medical questions that right now don’t have answers.
 Its goal is to help us better understand cancers that we know less about than others.
-These cancers include cholangiocarcinoma (a rare bile duct cancer); colorectal cancer in Black Americans under age 50; and multiple myeloma in Black Americans.
+These cancers include cholangiocarcinoma (a rare bile duct cancer); colorectal cancer in Black Americans age 65 and under; and multiple myeloma in Black Americans.

 To answer these questions, the research study wants to learn more about people with these cancers.
 To learn more, the study asks people who participate to give permission to test their genetics and look at their medical records, as well as to answer questions in surveys and interviews.